scottchiefbaker/mustache.php/README.md

 ## Upgrading from v2.x

-_Mustache.php v3.x drops support for PHP 5.2–5.5_, but is otherwise a drop-in replacement for v2.x:
+_Mustache.php v3.x drops support for PHP 5.2–5.5_, but is otherwise backwards compatible with v2.x.

- - `\Mustache_Engine` and other prefixed classnames are all available as `\Mustache\Engine`, etc. You can keep using the old style for now, if you feel nostalgic for 2008, but you'll want to update eventually.
- - [A context shadowing bug from v2.x has been fixed](https://github.com/bobthecow/mustache.php/commit/66ecb327ce15b9efa0cfcb7026fdc62c6659b27f), but if you depend on the previous buggy behavior you can preserve it via the `buggy_property_shadowing` config option.
+To ease the transition, previous behavior can be preserved via configuration:

- - The `strict_callables` config now defaults to `true`.
+ - The `strict_callables` config option now defaults to `true`.
 Lambda sections should use closures or callable objects.
 To continue supporting array-style callables for lambda sections (e.g. `[$this, 'foo']`), set `strict_callables` to `false`.
+ - [A context shadowing bug from v2.x has been fixed](https://github.com/bobthecow/mustache.php/commit/66ecb327ce15b9efa0cfcb7026fdc62c6659b27f), but if you depend on the previous buggy behavior you can preserve it via the `buggy_property_shadowing` config option.
+ - By default the return value of higher-order sections that are rendered via the lambda helper will no longer be double-rendered.
+To preserve the previous behavior, set `double_render_lambdas` to `true`. _This is not recommended._

+In order to maintain a wide PHP version support range, there are minor changes to a few interfaces, which you might need to handle if you extend Mustache (see [c0453be](https://github.com/bobthecow/mustache.php/commit/c0453be5c09e7d988b396982e29218fcb25b7304)).

 ## See Also